Skip to main content

 • You can change the Template anytime without restarting any Naverisk Services.

-• Make sure to back-up the Customised Email Templates as it will be overwritten once an Upgrade is made.
+• Make sure to back-up the Customised Email Templates as they will be overwritten once an Upgrade is made.

 3.0 Customising the Naverisk HTML Examples

-Naverisk now comes with three different HTML templates which can be used as automatic responses to your customisers when they email in new issues via the email integration.
+Naverisk now comes with different HTML templates which can be used as automatic responses to your Customers when they email in new issues via the email integration.

 There is the default 'SupportEmailAcknowledge.template' that will be used by all customers who have not set up a personal auto-response: